zer0cache/matic-docs/docs/develop/metamask/overview.md

   })
 ```

-The `getAccounts()` function returns an array of all the accounts on user’s metamask, and `accounts[0]` is the one currently selected by the user.
+The `getAccounts()` function returns an array of all the accounts on user’s MetaMask, and `accounts[0]` is the one currently selected by the user.

 ### 3. Instantiate your contracts